Medically reviewed on January 15, 2018

-Codeine is an opioid pain medication.
-An opioid is sometimes called a narcotic.
-Acetaminophen is a less potent pain reliever that increases the effects of codeine.
-Butalbital is a barbiturate.
-It relaxes muscle contractions involved in a tension headache.
-Caffeine is a central nervous system stimulant.
-It relaxes muscle contractions in blood vessels to improve blood flow.
+Codeine is an opioid pain medication (sometimes called a narcotic).
+Acetaminophen is a less potent pain reliever.
+Butalbital is a barbiturate that relaxes muscle contractions.
+Caffeine is a stimulant that relaxes blood vessels to improve blood flow.

 Codeine can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 This medicine is not for use in anyone under 18.

 Taking this medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects can occur if you use this medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.

 Before taking this medicine